When people ask me about my movie, what they usually ask is something like: “So how do you get it out there?”

 Here are some of the true terminal illnesses which plague indie movies:

-- Too many great ideas—the filmmaker has so many great stories in his head, he or she just can’t settle on one long enough to write a script.
+- Too many great ideas—the filmmaker has so many great stories in his head, he just can’t settle on one long enough to write a script.
 These movies die young.

-- The script never gets finished—the filmmaker realizes the entire script needs to be re-written, and the task is so daunting he throws down his scalpel and leaves the patient dying on the table.
+- The script never gets finished—the filmmaker realizes the entire script needs to be re-written, and the task is so daunting she throws down her scalpel and leaves the patient dying on the table.

 - The money runs out—the rich uncle’s blood type is actually not O-negative (universal), meaning he just doesn’t invest in ‘anything,’ and the filmmaker himself only gets $60 a pint when he donates.

 - “Dammit Jim, I’m a pizza delivery guy, not a physician!!!”
-The filmmaker looks down at his instruments and his patient and is struck by a sudden fear—what am I doing here??
-He is convinced (by himself or others) that his lack of training or talent will only lead the project to disaster!
+The filmmaker looks down at her instruments and her patient and is struck by a sudden fear—what am I doing here??
+She is convinced (by herself or others) that her lack of training or talent will only lead the project to disaster!

 - Seeing ghosts—phantoms, relatives of #4, emerge all over the hospital where the filmmaker is trying to save his movie.
 He thinks he’s been given some kind of second sight that allows him to see them.
 But really it’s the shadow of his own fear that “opens his eyes” to the ghastly remains of all the creative projects that didn’t make it off the operating table.
 Like banshees they croon their singsong tales of woe: “No money!
 No time!
 Your idea is lame!
 Turn back now!”